AWS global condition context keys - AWS Identity and Access Management

 Because you can include multiple tag key-value pairs in a request, the request content could be a multivalued request.
 In this case, you must use the ForAllValues or ForAnyValue set operators.
 For more information, see Multivalued context keys.

 Some services support tagging with resource operations, such as creating, modifying, or deleting a resource.
 To allow tagging and operations as a single call, you must create a policy that includes both the tagging action and the resource-modifying action.
 You can then use the aws:TagKeys condition key to enforce using specific tag keys in the request.
 For example, to limit tags when someone creates an Amazon EC2 snapshot, you must include the ec2:CreateSnapshot creation action and the ec2:CreateTags tagging action in the policy.
-To view a policy for this scenario that uses aws:TagKeys, see Creating a Snapshot with Tags in the Amazon EC2 User Guide for Linux Instances.
+To view a policy for this scenario that uses aws:TagKeys, see Creating a Snapshot with Tags in the Amazon EC2 User Guide.

 aws:SecureTransport